aragon/protocol-doc/osx-compared.md

 The manager is richer than a role list.
 Roles are `uint64` numbers rather than hashes. `setTargetFunctionRole(target, selectors, roleId)` says which role may call which functions on which contract. `grantRole(roleId, account, executionDelay)` can give a member a delay, so their calls have to be scheduled and then executed rather than sent directly.
 And `setTargetClosed` is a break-glass that shuts a contract off entirely.

+OpenZeppelin Contracts is a library, not a full product.
+You inherit from it, and the organization that results is whatever your team designs, deploys and maintains.
+Nothing is running that you can point at, you own the release lifecycle, and the answer to "who administers this" is only ever the one you built.

 ### Safe + Zodiac: authorization lives in the call path

 A plain Safe has one rule: *m* of *n* owners sign a transaction and `execTransaction` runs it.
 This involves no roles and no per-function scoping.
 If you are an owner and enough co-owners agree, the Safe does what you ask.